openstack/tempest/doc/source/stable_branch_support_policy.rst

 switch to running Tempest from a tag with support for the branch, or exclude a newly introduced test (if that is the cause of the issue).
-Tempest will not be creating stable branches to support *Extended Maintenance* phase branches, as the burden is on the *Extended Maintenance* phase branche maintainers, not the Tempest project, to support that branch.
+Tempest will not be creating stable branches to support *Extended Maintenance* phase branches, as the burden is on the *Extended Maintenance* phase branch maintainers, not the Tempest project, to support that branch.

 .. _Extended Maintenance policy: https://governance.openstack.org/tc/resolutions/20180301-stable-branch-eol.html